DearDoc-Development/Engineering-Work-Agreements/README.md

 Includes a database migration with a new model in the backend to handle the user data and a new endpoint to get the user data, profile picture and email.
 ```

+## Project Documentation

+To maintain a standard structure while developing new projects, it is recommended to use the [Technical Documentation](./TechnicalDocumentation.md) file as a template for your project's README.md file.

 ## Modifications